 - How easy it is to redeem your points – Searching, booking, blackout dates, statement credits, etc.

 - Flexibility – Can you use points on any travel purchase or do you have to go through a portal?

 - Transfer partners – Are there any transfer partners, and what’s the conversion rate?

 There’s obviously not a perfect science to this ranking system so I had to base things on a few different categories.
 Although some banks have some of the best travel credit cards in Canada, redeeming those points might be difficult which would lower their ranking.
 In my write up of each individual bank program below, I explain why they rank where they are.

 #7.
 BMO Rewards

 BMO Rewards is a simple program to use.
-14,000 points get you $100 in travel on the BMO Rewards booking portal which covers flights, hotels, car rentals, cruises and vacation packages.
-Their flagship credit card is the BMO World Elite Mastercard which is the best card to have if you need travel insurance when travelling on points and miles redemptions since you can charge any amount to your card to be covered.
+15,000 points get you $100 in travel.
+Their flagship credit card is the BMO Ascend World Elite Mastercard which is the best card to have if you need travel insurance when travelling on points and miles redemptions since you can charge any amount to your card to be covered.

-Overall, BMO Rewards is a good travel rewards program, but I have to rank it lower than the other travel programs due to a lack of flexibility and the value of your points.
-You can only book travel on the BMO Rewards booking portal, so you’re limited to BMOs inventory and you can take advantage of any additional benefits when booking direct such as hotel status.
-Another reason why BMO Rewards ranks so low is that it doesn’t have any transfer partners and doesn’t have a fixed point flight program meaning the value of points is topped at 0.71 cents per point.
+Overall, BMO Rewards is a good travel rewards program, but I have to rank it lower than the other travel programs since their flagship credit card has a low base earn rate.
+Another reason why BMO Rewards ranks so low is that it doesn’t have any transfer partners and doesn’t have a fixed point flight program meaning the value of points is topped at 0.67 cents per point.